 Remember Andrew Stephens?
-Several weeks ago he shared his thoughts on sailing and the dream journey he embarked on traveling solo around the world.
-Recently, we stumbled upon Andrew’s exciting video depicting a harsh storm in the South China Sea and asked him to tell more about this encounter.
+Recently, we stumbled upon Andrew’s exciting video depicting a harsh storm in the South China Sea.
+We contacted Andrew and asked him to tell more about this scary encounter.
 Lucky for us, he agreed to share the story behind this horrifying moment.
 Hope you will enjoy reading Andrew’s impressions while experiencing South China Sea sailing.

 “I’m often asked “Are you afraid to be sailing around the world alone?”.
 Without hesitation I always reply, “Absolutely!”.
 This takes most by surprise as I feel most are expecting an answer that instills confidence or reassures them that all is well on my passages across the high seas.
-Yet, as most sailors know, the sea is indifferent to your expertise or knowledge, as she will humble even the most “salty” of sailors who believe otherwise.
+Yet, as most sailors know, the sea is indifferent to your expertise or knowledge.
+She will humble even the most “salty” of sailors who believe otherwise.

-Eventually my headsail succumbed to the weather and there would be no way I could keep her on course with the mainsail alone, so I lashed the helm, furled in the remnants of the headsail and took shelter below.
+Eventually, my headsail succumbed to the weather and there would be no way I could keep her on course with the mainsail alone.
+So, I lashed the helm, furled in the remnants of the headsail and took shelter below.
 With just the main flying, her bow came up into the wind where she then attained equilibrium with the forces around her, and there we sat.
-For the next three hours we rode out the storm, but this old gal proved that she was right at home, shaking off each wave that landed upon her deck like it was just another day at sea.
-Yet for me, it was a day that reaffirmed that fear a healthy emotion to have in an otherwise delightful pastime.”
+For the next three hours we rode out the storm, but this old gal proved that she was right at home.
+Shaking off each wave that landed upon her deck like it was just another day at sea.
+Yet for me, it was a day that reaffirmed that fear is a healthy emotion to have in an otherwise delightful pastime.”

-Thank you Andrew very much for sharing this and good luck with your future adventures!
+Thank you Andrew very much for sharing South China Sea sailing story and good luck with your future adventures!
 Stay safe!

 Have an exciting sailing story to share?